joshbegley/nyt-latest/README.md

-**WhatsApp Users in Several Countries Report Disruptions**\
+**WhatsApp Is Down in Countries Around the World**\
-`The app was down on Tuesday morning.
+`The messaging app was down on Tuesday morning.
 WhatsApp said it was working to restore service as quickly as possible.`\
 https://nytimes.com/2022/10/25/technology/whatsapp-down-outage.html?searchResultPosition=1

 **8 Films About the Uses and Abuses of Digital Media**\